 As a new academic year begins, scholarship coming out of the Weitzman School is engaging a range of topics, including farmland preservation in Pennsylvania and Maryland, development in the megacities of Latin America, architectural resilience in Japan, and the socio-ecological legacy of Design With Nature.
 This is a sampling of Weitzman faculty and student research published over the summer and scheduled to be released this fall.
 Did we miss yours?
 Let us know at firstname.lastname@example.org and we’ll include it in the next roundup.

 Dean Fritz Steiner and Billy Fleming, Wilks Family Director of The McHarg Center, guest-edited a special issue of Socio-Ecological Practice Research titled “Design With Nature at 50.”
-The issue also features contributions from William Whitaker, Curator and Collections Manager of the Architectural Archives, and William J. Cohen, coordinator of the Kleinman Center for Energy Policy.
+The issue also features contributions from William Whitaker, Curator and Collections Manager of the Architectural Archives, and William J. Cohen (MCP’99, MA’02, PhD’03).
 Articles are published online at Springer.com.